wordofwarning/wordofwarning.org/current/2025-haphazard/index.md

 #### Access
 Age Advisory: suitable for all ages (parent/guardian/carer discretion).

-Content Warnings: some works involve interaction and/or participation; any specific warnings will be listed [here](/warnings).
+Content Warnings: some works involve interaction and/or participation; any specific warnings will be listed [here](/warnings) in early July.

-Features: nine Live Art, contemporary performance, and participatory works with varied content.<br>*NB* multiple spaces are in use and works are varied in format — some roaming, some seated, some standing, some spoken word, some visual, some participatory.
+Features: eight Live Art, contemporary performance, and participatory works with varied content.<br>*NB* multiple spaces are in use and works are varied in format — some roaming, some seated, some standing, some spoken word, some visual, some participatory.

 Queries: please contact <a href="https://z-arts.org/home/your-visit-to-z-arts/access" target="_blank">Z-arts</a> via 0161 226 1912 or <mailto:boxoffice@z-arts.org>